Graphic Design in Film: The Substance of Visual Storytelling

 Are there any general tips you’ve learned along the way about things that do or don’t work on-camera that have changed your process?

-MC: One of the first simple rules you learn is if you want white on camera, your graphics have to be off-white or it will create hot spots on film.
+Here’s a simple one.
+If you want white on camera, your graphics have to be off-white or it will create hot spots on film.
 You learn as you go, and after 80 plus films, I’m still learning on how to make my graphics read better on film.
-You have split seconds, if that, to communicate your ideas, so the graphics have to be absolutely clear.
+Typically you have split seconds, if that, to communicate your ideas, so the graphics have to be absolutely clear.
 You can’t expect the audience to figure out your thoughts.
 What works in life almost gets lost on film unless it’s part of the story.

 The Future of Graphic Design